This is Engineering Day celebrates the work of engineers in the world around us.

 How to engineer a sustainable world.
 For This is Engineering Day 2020, learn more about how engineers make a difference to our environment and help build a sustainable future.
 Discover more about developments in green energy, going carbon neutral, and what smart cities could look like.

-Last year, the Academy launched a public image library to counter negatively stereotyped imagery.
+We also launched a public image library to counter negatively stereotyped imagery.
 The image library is free and provides diverse imagery to be used online and in publications to show the multiple sides and faces to engineering.